nighthawk/ASCollectionViewController/README.md

 * Then call one of the `configureFetcher...` methods.
 * Implement the `numberOfSectionsInCollectionView:`, `collectionView:numberOfItemsInSection:` and `collectionView:cellForItemAtIndexPath:` methods as usual.
 Note that you have access to the `fetchedResultsController` property to look up section info and objects.
 * Any changes to the CoreData model will automatically be reflected.
+* Implement the `handleFetchResultsControllerError` method as the default implementation is to crash with an `abort()` call.
 * Optionally, implement any of the `didInsert/Delete/Update/MoveObject` methods if you need to so something special.

 ## Using the `UIMenuController` helper